aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/loadfilter/_index.md

 public class LoadFilter
 ```

 Represents the filter that provides options for loading data when loading workbook from template.

+**Remarks**

 User may specify the filter options or implement their own LoadFilter to specify how to load data.

 **Example**